96boards-poplar/Documentation/android/ANDROID-Flash.md

     sudo mkfs.fat -F 32 ${USBDISK}1
 ```

-Now, you have a proper formated USB disk that is ready to be used for flashing the recovery files and Android Images to the poplar board.
+You now have a properly formated USB drive that is ready to be used for flashing the recovery files and Android Images to a Poplar board.

 ## Installing initial bootloader and partition table

-1. Download the recovery files and copy them to the USB disk we just created before.
+### Step 1: Download the recovery files and copy them to the USB disk created previously, see [Create a USB drive for flashing](ANDROID-Flash.md#create-a-USB-drive-for-flashing)

 ```
 git clone https://github.com/96boards-poplar/l-loader.git -b u-boot